u16052642/thrive_erp_documentation/documentation-16.0/content/contributing/development/coding_guidelines.rst

 File naming
 -----------

-File naming is important to quickly find information through all odoo addons.
+File naming is important to quickly find information through all Thrive Bureau ERP addons.
-This section explains how to name files in a standard odoo module.
-As an example we use a `plant nursery <https://github.com/tivisse/odoodays-2018/tree/master/plant_nursery>`_ application.
+This section explains how to name files in a standard Thrive Bureau ERP module.
+As an example we use a `plant nursery <https://github.com/tivisse/Thrive Bureau ERPdays-2018/tree/master/plant_nursery>`_ application.
 It holds two main models *plant.nursery* and *plant.order*.

 Concerning *models*, split the business logic by sets of models belonging to